 What you’ll need to get started

-That’s a lot of space for one movie, so obviously, if you’re transferring your entire collection, you’re going to need a good sized hard drive or two.
+That’s a lot of space for one movie, so obviously, if you’re transferring your entire collection, you’re going to need a good-sized hard drive or two.

 I recommend some sort of Network Attached Storage (NAS) device.
 Personally, I’ve got the consumer version of the Western Digital My Cloud which gives me 6 terabytes of space which I’ve got mirrored.
-That means it gives me 3 terabytes total space, but that space is being constantly backed up so that I never have to worry about losing my stuff because the drives go bad.
+That means it gives me 3 terabytes of total space, but that space is constantly backed up so that I never have to worry about losing my stuff because the drives go bad.